GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting-data-clearing/index.md

 ### Data clearing occurring after a click and before a conversion

 **With cookies**, some percentage of conversions aren't reported due to post-click pre-conversion data clearing.
-Because cookies have been cleared, there is no cookie to attach to a request at conversion time, thus that conversion can't be measured.
-The exact percentage of conversions that aren't reported due to user-initiated data clearing isn't known; it varies across adtech companies (or advertisers).
+Because cookies have been cleared, there's no cookie to attach to a request at conversion time, thus that conversion can't be measured.
+The exact percentage of conversions that aren't reported due to user-initiated data clearing isn't known.
+It varies across adtech companies (or advertisers).

 <figure>
-  {% Img src="image/O2RNUyVSLubjvENAT3e7JSdqSOx1/O7UEJCUZ2vfOYpLvm5wL.png", alt="How user-initiated data clearing before a conversion impacts cookie-based measurement", width="800", height="180" %}
+  {% Img src="image/O2RNUyVSLubjvENAT3e7JSdqSOx1/O7UEJCUZ2vfOYpLvm5wL.png", alt="User-initiated data clearing before a conversion impacts cookie-based measurement.", width="800", height="180" %}
-  <figcaption>How user-initiated data clearing before a conversion impacts cookie-based measurement</figcaption>
+  <figcaption>User-initiated data clearing before a conversion impacts cookie-based measurement.</figcaption>
 </figure>

 {% Aside %}